Overcoming Sports Injuries – The New Way Back©

 The athlete then goes through an extensive rehab process that can last a few weeks with minor injuries or up to a year with a more serious injuries like an ACL or Tommy John injury.

 After an athlete has rehabilitated from an injury they are cleared to play at “100%”.
 Again, this “100% cleared to play” only takes into account the athletes physical integrity after injury.
 Many coaches, teammates, parents, and scouts expect the athlete to quickly return to their previous level of play.
 If the athlete is slow to come around, shows hesitation, fear, or anxiety they are sometimes labeled as “head cases”.
 Coaches move on to the next player.
 Those in the athletes circle can be critical, impatient, or intolerant.
 This can lead to more confusion, frustration, anger, and despair.
-These unresolved mental and emotional blocks from the injury and fear of re-injury are the key components that must be addressed for an athlete to be truly “100%” fit to perform.
+These unresolved mental and emotional issues from the injury, and fear of re-injury are the key components that must be addressed for an athlete to be truly “100%” fit to perform.
 Athletes must heal on all levels, not just the physical.
 This is The New Way Back© from sports related injuries.

 Pre Surgery Treatment